top of page

 Veterinary practice management blogs are so important that no clinic should be without one.

 According to a recent survey, 78% of adults use the web to look for information about a product or service.
 Much of that internet use involves social media activity.
 Your clients and potential clients are using the web and so are many of your colleagues.
-Don’t fall for these myths – if your veterinary practice management doesn’t include social media marketing, those potential clients won’t find you – they’ll find someone else and your practice will suffer as a result.
+Don't let myths about social media's role in veterinary practice management mislead you—if your strategy doesn't include social media marketing, those potential clients won't find you—they'll find someone else, and your practice will suffer as a result.

 For more practice management tips, tricks, and expert advice, bookmark the DVMelite blog and check back often for fresh content.